czhu12/google-sheets-backend/README.md

 ## Quick Start

 1. Share your Google Sheet with the service account email provided on the homepage
-2. Make API calls to your sheet data using the following endpoint:
+2. Make API calls to your sheet data:

 ```bash
 curl -X GET "https://google-sheets-backend.canine.sh/sheet/{your-sheet-id}/{your-sheet-name}"